renatocaliari/contornos/docs/en/references.md

 # References

 ## Meeting formats and possible templates to use for contorno meetings
-* Try having two steps in the meeting:
+* Try having at least two steps in the meeting:
    * Review step: in this step, projects/metrics/strategies can be reviewed.
 Each person only informs the main changes, insights or lessons learned in some of these items, based on a contorno in which they are a part.
 Other people can ask questions.
    * [Boost](en/contornos#boosters) step: Each person registers [boosters](en/contornos#boosters).
 One at a time shares a booster and each person deals with only one booster at a time, so that people rotate.
 * [The sociocratic meeting format](https://www.sociocracyforall.org/meeting-format/)